Middle School Curriculum

 English 6:

-Students learn the essential elements of the English language through the “Art of Storytelling” as we experience stories and poems from ancient times, integrated with their History studies.
-We will focus on the creative power of the spoken and written word through the study of grammar, spelling, vocabulary, reading, and composition.
-The careful study of grammar trains our students’ minds to dissect, label, and make sense of the rules of the English language through daily practice that produces mastery and confidence in their own writing.
-Students study the spelling, meanings, and correct usage of over 150 new words that require us to look at words as members of families descended from the Greek and Latin languages.
-The purpose of English 6 is to provide students learning experiences that build strong reading, critical-thinking, and presentation skills that will also be used in other courses.
+Students learn the essential elements of the English language through the “Art of Storytelling,” covering a selection of stories from ancient times through the 20th century.
+Students focus on the creative power of the spoken and written word through the study of grammar, spelling, vocabulary, reading, and composition.
+Grammar is carefully taught to train students to dissect, label, and make sense of the rules of the English language: daily practice produces mastery and confidence in their own writing.
+Students study the spelling, meanings, and correct usage of new vocabulary words that enhance their language proficiency and communication skills in both written and spoken contexts.
+This course builds strong reading, critical thinking, and communication skills which are foundational to the OCS English program.

 English 7: